MBBS (Melbourne), B.Sc, PGDipSurgAnat, MPH&TM, FRACS

 For additional superspecialty training, Eric went on to complete an adult Head and Neck Surgery, Facial Plastic & Reconstructive Surgery Fellowship in Canada at Dalhousie University in Halifax, Nova Scotia.
 This was followed by a Paediatric Otolaryngology Head & Neck Fellowship in Brisbane Australia at Queensland’s Lady Cilento Children’s Hospital.
 He is now completing his third Fellowship in Paediatric Otolaryngology and Airway Surgery in New Zealand.
 Eric has special interests in Paediatric Airway Reconstruction, Paediatric Head & Neck conditions, vascular malformation, Adult Head & Neck Cancer, Rhinoplasty, Nasal and Facial Reconstruction.
 He also gets excited about Clinical Leadership, Surgical Education and Global Surgery.

 Eric writes & speaks regularly on other Medical Matters close to his heart including Leadership, Teaching and Doctors’ Well-being.
 Eric has been an invited speaker at several National and International Conferences.
-Eric is a member of The Australian Society of Otolaryngology Head & Neck Surgery, The Australian and New Zealand Head & Neck Cancer Society and The Australian and New Zealand Society of Paediatric Otolaryngologists.
+Eric is a Fellow of the Royal Australasian College of Surgeons, a member of The Australian Society of Otolaryngology Head & Neck Surgery, The Australian and New Zealand Head & Neck Cancer Society and The Australian and New Zealand Society of Paediatric Otolaryngologists.

 Eric thinks he is really funny but his children disagree.